-Ms. Schuett’s primary area of practice is land use.
 Ms. Schuett served as the County Attorney for Anne Arundel County from 1999 to 2006.
 In that capacity, she represented the County Executive, the County Council, and all branches of County government.
 She was the author of a comprehensive revision of the County’s laws relating to zoning, subdivision, and development.
-She authored or supervised comprehensive revisions of the code provisions relating to the Chesapeake Bay critical area; floodplain, grading, and storm water management; impact fees; permits for the use of County-owned rights-of-way; and solid waste facilities.
+She authored or supervised comprehensive revisions of the code provisions relating to the Chesapeake Bay critical area; floodplain, grading, and stormwater management; impact fees; permits for the use of County-owned rights-of-way; and solid waste facilities.
 She also authored a comprehensive revision of the Anne Arundel County Code as a whole.

-Ms. Schuett handles zoning, subdivision, development, permitting, and critical area issues before such County agencies as the Office of Planning and Zoning, the Department of Inspections and Permits, and the Department of Public Works.
-She has handled many variance, special exception, and re-zoning cases before the Administrative Hearing Officer and the Board of Appeals.
+Prior to her appointment as Legislative Counsel, Ms. Schuett handled zoning, subdivision, development, permitting, and critical area issues before such County agencies as the Office of Planning and Zoning, the Department of Inspections and Permits, and the Department of Public Works.
+She also handled many variance, special exception, and re-zoning cases before the Administrative Hearing Officer and the Board of Appeals.

-Ms. Schuett’s secondary area of practice is appellate practice in the Court of Appeals and the Court of Special Appeals in all areas of the law, including complex commercial, property, land use, and civil procedure.
-She has litigated a wide range of cases, including cases relating to the Anne Arundel County Charter; land use and property issues; construction disputes; contract disputes; and receiverships.
+Ms. Schuett maintains her appellate practice in the Court of Appeals and the Court of Special Appeals in many areas of the law, including complex commercial and property cases and civil procedure issues.
+She formerly litigated a wide range of cases, including cases relating to the Anne Arundel County Charter; land use and property issues; construction disputes; contract disputes; and receiverships.